jpalanco/alienvault-ossim/README.md

 This repository contains DEB packages built and deployed via GitHub Actions.
 The packages are hosted on GitHub Pages along with a generated APT repository index (`Packages.gz`), allowing users to install your packages using APT.
 In addition, a Docker image is built and published to Docker Hub, so you can run OSSIM as a container.

-## Build and Deployment

-A GitHub Actions workflow builds the DEB packages on Debian Stretch (Debian 9) and then deploys them to GitHub Pages.
-Once the workflow has run successfully, your GitHub Pages URL (for example, `https://jpalanco.github.io/alienvault-ossim/`) will contain the DEB packages and the repository index file.

-Additionally, a Docker image is built (using the Dockerfile at `docker/Dockerfile`) and pushed to Docker Hub under the tag: **jpalanco/alienvault-ossim:latest**.

 ## Using APT Repository